-The S Youth Empowerment Project (SYEP) has since 2001 worked with a cluster of urban comprehensive and feeder primary schools in an urban disadvantaged area in Southern England.
+The Swindon Youth Empowerment Project (SYEP) has since 2001 worked with a cluster of urban comprehensive and feeder primary schools in an urban disadvantaged area in Southern England.
 It received Excellence in Cities (EiC) funding, a national programme terminated midway through the fieldwork.
 SYEP continued with a range of other funding.
-The non-teaching role of the Learning Mentor (a core feature of EiC) changed as these staff were given more mainstream duties.
+The nonteaching role of the Learning Mentor (a core feature of EiC) changed as these staff were given more mainstream duties.
 SYEP started with 13 year olds and later included 9-10 year olds, targeting children identified by schools as disturbed and disaffected.
 They developed an action plan with a focus on the primary/secondary transition years (age 9 to 13) which received funding from a range of educational trusts (Lloyds Bank Community Fund; Zurich; Tudor Trust).
 Feedback from the Excellence in Cities government initiative, and later funders has been enthusiastic, recognizing it as an innovative new strategy to refocus and re-energize disaffected young people both in primary and secondary schools.
 There is an expectation by funders that at some point it will be mainstreamed and supported by the schools from their own budgets.
 These are explored further in the interim report (Bigger, 2005).

-The project encourages young people with disaffected and challenging behaviour to reflect on their own behaviour, relationships and potential.
-The particular innovation of SYEP includes guided personal reflection, carefully planned and structured using visualisation, words and music in an ambient "tranquil" environment, called "the Tranquillity Zone", followed by focused activities to stimulate personal discovery through discussion, called "the Discovery Zone" (these are generally abbreviated here to TZ and DZ).
-The Tranquillity Zone consists of a tent of drapes with incense, flowers, candles and lights (see photographs).
+The project encourages young people with emotional and behavioural difficulties to reflect on their own behaviour, relationships and potential.
+SYEP's particular innovation consists of guided personal reflection, carefully planned and structured using visualisation, words and music in an ambient "tranquil" environment, called "the Tranquillity Zone" (TZ), followed by focused activities to stimulate personal discovery through discussion, called "the Discovery Zone" (DZ).
+The Tranquillity Zone consists of a tent of drapes with incense, flowers, candles and lights(see photographs).
 This is not meditation in any religious sense, nor silent contemplation: indeed the term 'meditation' is avoided.
-SYEP trained staff and coached them into confidence.
-These Learning Mentors and other education professionals in schools then run and evaluate sessions for pupils in their schools.
-The team wishes ultimately that all pupils might experience this as a mainstream classroom activity.
+The SYEP team trained staff working with pupils and young people and coached them to be able to run sessions with confidence.
+These Learning Mentors and other education professionals in schools then run and evaluate sessions for pupils in their schools, keeping records of pupil progress.
+The pupils have been selected by schools as disruptive and with social and emotional difficulties.
+The team wishes ultimately that all pupils might experience this as a mainstream classroom activity, and this is the next phase of their work.